How much does a wheel alignment cost?

-Tire alignment or wheel alignment is the process of adjusting your vehicle’s suspension, making sure that your tires are connecting with the road at the proper angles.
+The process of adjusting your vehicle’s suspension, ensuring your tires connect with the road at the proper angles.

 Factors that impact alignment cost